 This database provides full-text and full-image articles from the New York Times.
-The collection includes digital reproductions of every page from every issue--cover to cover--in downloadable PDF files.
+The collection includes digital reproductions of every page from every issue--cover to cover--in downloadable PDF files from 1851-2018.

 This database provides full-text and full-image articles from the Wall Street Journal.
-The collection includes digital reproductions of every page from every issue--cover to cover--in downloadable PDF files.
+The collection includes digital reproductions of every page from every issue--cover to cover--in downloadable PDF files from 1889-2010.

 This database provides full-text and full-image articles from the Washington Post.
-The collection includes digital reproductions of every page from every issue--cover to cover--in downloadable PDF files.
+The collection includes digital reproductions of every page from every issue--cover to cover--in downloadable PDF files from 1877-2006.